 Notes: “black caps and ‘bobtails’” may refer to light infantry caps or helmets, worn only by the light company of the battalion.
 Buff facings would have required buff breeches (and waistcoats) rather than white.

-Maltby’s article reproduces in black and white a miniature of Colonel Busfeild, showing the scarlet coat with buff lapels, buttons singly spaced with buff twist buttonholes.
-A white belt carries an oval belt plate (see below), and the visible epaulette has a pointed laced strap.
+Turner and Maltby reproduce in black and white a rather crude miniature of Colonel Busfeild, showing the scarlet coat with buff lapels, buttons singly spaced with buff twist buttonholes.
+A white belt carries an oval belt plate (see below), and the visible epaulette has a laced strap.
 The white shirt seems to be worn overlapping the lapel, but the rear of the collar appears to be in the darker tone of the coat rather than buff, which may be in error.
 No gorget is worn in this portrait.

 The Hopkins print of the review of 1796 shows four infantry companies and one of artillery.
 All ranks of the infantry are in scarlet or red faced with buff, with buff turnbacks, possibly with buff breeches, and with black half gaiters, though the mounted officers wear boots.
 The battalion (and grenadier?) companies wear coats and cocked hats with white feathers.
 The light company men wear jackets and Tarletons with a light coloured turban, possibly buff, the colour of the feather indeterminate.
 All belts are white.